 Accurately measure and record a company’s carbon footprint

-This guide will enable you to measure the emissions of an organisation using the internationally recognised GHG Corporate Protocol Accounting Standard.
+This will help enable you to measure the emissions of an organisation using the internationally recognised GHG Corporate Protocol Accounting Standard

 Calculate GHG emissions